reven0n/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contacts.
-2. AddressBook shows a list of contacts.
+2. NUS Mailer Pro shows a list of contacts.
 3. User requests to delete a specific contact.
-4. AddressBook deletes the contact.
+4. NUS Mailer Pro deletes the contact.

    Use case ends.